-LSU trails in Nashville as Vanderbilt offense goes to work on Tiger defense
+LSU falls to Vanderbilt 31-24, falls out of playoff picture

 Latest Weather Blog

-LSU trails in Nashville as Vanderbilt offense goes to work on Tiger defense
+NASHVILLE - The LSU Tigers are out of answers and almost out of the college football playoffs as they dropped their second game of the season, this one to 17th ranked Vanderbilt 31-24 on Saturday in Nashville.

-NASHVILLE - The LSU Tigers are playing a little role-reversal in their game against the Vanderbilt Commodores as the Tiger offense has come to play, but the LSU defense is struggling against Diego Pavia and their measured offensive attack.
+Brian Kelly could not get his Tigers to play complimentary football once again as the LSU defense was carved up by Vanderbilt quarterback Diego Pavia and the Commodores offense as the Tigers played role-reversal in their game as the Tiger offense made some plays to keep them in the game but the LSU defense is struggled against Vandy's measured offensive attack.

+LSU trailed 31-21 in the third quarter as Pavia and the Dores have kept to their gameplan and have ran all over LSU's defense keeping the Tigers on the field and marching the ball down the field with big third down and fourth down conversions.

-LSU trails 17-13 at the half as Pavia and the Dores put together a 14 play, 8:58 minute drive to retake the lead in part because of the play of Vanderbilt's tight ends and their ability to convert on third and fourth down.
+In the second quarter Pavia put together a 14 play, 8:58 minute drive to retake the lead in part because of the play of Vanderbilt's tight ends and their ability to convert on third and fourth down.

 Cedric Alexander plowed in from the one yard line on fourth down to give Vanderbilt the lead again in the second quarter capping that extended drive.